Write your message

 Abstract

-Introduction: Today, visual comfort is considered an important and fundamental component of man-made environments.
+Objectives: Today, visual comfort is considered a fundamental component of man-made environments.
 Therefore, it is necessary to pay special attention to all factors affecting it.
-This study was conducted as a systematic review to summarize the factors affecting visual comfort.
+The present study was conducted as a systematic review to summarize the factors affecting visual comfort.

-Results: Out of 135 articles, the full text of 19 articles was finally reviewed.
-Questionnaires were used in 53.5% of studies, while device measurement were used in 21.4%.
+Results: Among 135 articles, the full texts of 19 articles were finally reviewed.
+Questionnaires were used in 53.5% of studies, while device measurements were employed in 21.4%.
 Physical factors were found to have the most impact on visual comfort, accounting for 51.4% of the studies reviewed.
-Additionally, architectural factors, space configuration and interior design accounted for 25.7% of the impact on visual comfort in the studies reviewed.
+Additionally, architectural factors, space configuration, and interior design accounted for 25.7% of the impact on visual comfort in the studies reviewed.

-Discussion and Conclusion: Improving visual comfort can be achieved by influencing factors such as physical elements, architectural design, space configuration, and interior design.
-This can lead to a reduction in errors, improved performance, decreased injuries from falls, and an overall increase in quality of life.
+Conclusion: The improvement of visual comfort can be achieved by influencing factors like physical elements, architectural design, space configuration, and interior design, which can lead to reduced errors, improved performance, decreased injuries from falls, and an overall increase in quality of life.

 Page 1 from 1